Egit90/rust_notes/src/mutability.md

 - mutable => can be changed
 - immutable => can't be changed

-🚀 vars are immutable by default
+🚀 vars are immutable by default.

 ```
 let my_number = 8;